Frank Soday

+Frank John Soday (March 10, 1908 – October 16, 1984) was an American chemist best known for his pioneering work on applications of synthetic fiber.
+Soday was awarded the Herty Medal in 1955 for outstanding contributions to the field of Chemistry.
+He was also known as an avocational archaeologist, with contributions to studies of Clovis culture in both Pennsylvania and Alabama.

+Life and career

-Dr. Frank John Soday, spent his childhood in Harrisville, Pennsylvania, before receiving a Bachelor’s degree in chemical engineering from Grove City College in Grove City, Pennsylvania, and both a Master of Science in chemistry and a Doctor of Philosophy from Ohio State University.
+Soday spent his childhood in Harrisville, Pennsylvania, and received a bachelor's degree in chemical engineering from Grove City College.
+He then studied at the Ohio State University, where he received both a Master of Science and a Doctor of Philosophy in chemistry.

-Soday was a research and development executive scientist best known for his pioneering work on applications of synthetic fiber.
-The owner of over 125 patents and publisher of over 150 reports during his career, Soday was instrumental in the development of AstroTurf, developed civilian gas masks for the War Production Board, Office of Emergency Management during World War II and created the first successful artificial artery.

-Soday was awarded the Herty Medal in 1955 for outstanding contributions to the field of Chemistry, was a delegate to the White House Conference on Business Enterprises in 1957 and was awarded an Honorary Doctor of Science from Grove City College in 1956.
+Soday was a research and development executive scientist focusing on the uses of synthetic fiber.
+He filed over 125 patents and published over 150 reports during his career.
+Soday was instrumental in the development of AstroTurf, developed civilian gas masks for the Office of Emergency Management during World War II, and created the first successful artificial artery.
+After receiving the Herty Medal in 1955, he was awarded an Honorary Doctor of Science from Grove City College in 1956, and was a delegate to the White House Conference on Business Enterprises in 1957.